zalando/nakadi/README.md

 The value should be the same as you get in `X-Nakadi-StreamId` header when opening a stream of events.
 Also, each client can commit only the batches that were sent to him.

-The possible success answers from commit endpoints are:
+The possible successful answers from commit endpoints are:

 - `204`: cursors were successfully committed and offset was increased;
 - `200`: cursors were committed but at least one of the cursors didn't increase the offset as it was